oleg-derevenetz/bwping/README.md

 -u buf_size
 ```

-Sets  the  send/receive  buffer size in bytes.
-If not specified, the system
+Sets the size of the socket send/receive buffer in bytes.
+If not specified,
-default will be used.
+the  system  default  will  be  used.
+Tune  this  parameter  if  the speed
+measurement results are unexpectedly low or packet loss occurs.

 ```
 -r reporting_period